MITgcm/MITgcm/doc/examples/examples.rst

    A second experiment demonstrating MITgcm's adjoint capabilities, here examining the sensitivity of surface outgassing of a passive tracer as a function of tracer injection site location within the ocean interior.
 The global (4\ :sup:`o`\ x4\ :sup:`o`) ocean setup from tutorial :ref:`sec_global_oce_latlon` is again used for this tutorial.
-TAF and OpenAD adjoint setups.
+TAF and Tapenade adjoint setups.

 .. toctree::
    :maxdepth: 1